younata/coz-e/src/build_log/chapter_4.md

 - 2022-10-19 - [Sanded off epoxy that got on the unglassed sides of all of the landing gear bulkheads](https://twitter.com/younata/status/1582931026292400129).
 - 2022-10-22 - [Glassed the other sides of the forward landing gear bulkhead and the upper landing gear bulkhead.](https://twitter.com/younata/status/1584022751119278080)
 - 2022-10-23 - Cut fiberglass in preparation for glassing the forward face of the aft landing gear bulkhead, as well as the forward face of the F-22 bulkhead.
+- 2022-10-24 - Glassed the forward face of the aft landing gear bulkhead.
+- 2022-10-26 - Trimmed fiberglass on the forward and upper landing gear bulkheads.
+- 2022-10-27 - Sanded off fiberglass from lower 45° angled side on the lower face of the upper landing gear bulkhead.
+- 2022-10-28 - Trimmed fiberglass off F-22 bulkhead.
+Sanded excess micro & epoxy off F-22 bulkhead.
+Drilled 1/4 inch holes in hardpoints of forward landing gear bulkhead, finishing the part.
+Sanded off fiberglass from the upper 45° angled side pieces on the lower face of the upper landing gear bulkhead.